-The three main acts over the weekend 30 August to 1 September 2019 were Dr Bluegrass & The ‘illbilly 8, Front Country, and Joe Mullins & The Radio Ramblers.
+The three main acts over the weekend from 30 August to 1 September 2019 were Dr Bluegrass & The ‘illbilly 8, Front Country, and Joe Mullins & The Radio Ramblers.
 The highlight was arguably the multi-award-winning Joe Mullins & The Radio Ramblers, who flew the whole way from the United States of America to play in this festival.
 Throughout the years the Bluegrass Festival has grown, and now receives an audience of about 7,000 people yearly.

-While enjoying the multiple music acts during the festival, Loaf Catering is available onsite to provide hungry music lovers a range of food.
+While enjoying the multiple music acts during the festival, Loaf Catering is available onsite to provide hungry music lovers with a range of food.
 They also offer options for vegetarians and vegans.
 Of course, when in Ireland, there has to be an option for a ‘wee’ alcoholic beverage, Bogans Bar is onsite providing a range of drinks: wines, spirits, beers, and of course a Guinness.
-(Unfortunately the bar only accepts cash, do not forget to stop at an ATM on your way).
+(Unfortunately, the bar only accepts cash, do not forget to stop at an ATM on your way).

 As the festival is held in the Ulster American Folk Park, the closest places to stay near the festival location is in Omagh/ West Tyrone area.
 This area offers a range of hotels, hostels, and Bed and Breakfast accommodations.
 However, if you want to experience the full festival magic, there is the option to camp!
-Omagh Rugby Club offered their grounds for the 2019 festival.
+Omagh Rugby Club offered its grounds for the 2019 festival.
 From here there was a daily shuttle bus to the museum.
 Here were the 2019 prices for camping:

 - 3 nights: £40

 Explore County Tyrone | Ulster Herald Food Festival